 The employee life cycle is a term used to describe the series of stages that an employee goes through while working for an organisation.
 The cycle starts from the moment an employee is attracted to a job position and then hired to fill that position until they leave the organisation, either voluntarily or involuntarily.

-There are several different models that outline the different stages of the employee life cycle.
-However, the most common stages include the following:
+There are several different employee life cycle models that outline the different stages of the employee life cycle.
+However, the most common stages of an employee’s journey include the following:

 2. Recruitment and Selection

 The onboarding stage starts when the selected candidate accepts the job offer an organisation sends.
-During this stage, new employees are introduced to the organisation’s culture, processes, and policies.
-Onboarding can also involve orientation and training programs, as well as opportunities for new employees to network and build relationships with their colleagues.
+During this stage, the new employee gets introduced to the company culture, processes, and policies.
+Onboarding can also involve orientation and training programs, as well as opportunities for a new employee to network and build relationships with their colleagues.
 The goal of the onboarding stage is to help new employees feel welcome and supported, and to ensure they have the tools and resources they need to be successful in their new role.